 03.02 Specific Guidance

-The list below is inspection guidance temporary modifications.
+The list below is inspection guidance for temporary modifications.

 The review of the design aspects of a temporary modification should focus on conformance to relevant design criteria not the programmatic elements of licensee programs.

 The review of both the installation of and the restoration from a temporary modification is necessary to ensure that the impact on the operation of other equipment is what is expected and previously analyzed, and to verify all other unexpected effects were subsequently evaluated with the results being there is no significant impact on the safe operation of plant or equipment.